 Also called shift work disorder, the condition most often affects those who work the overnight and early morning (before 7 AM) shifts.
 Like other circadian rhythm disorders, the symptoms are a slow-burning multi-threat:

 Some plants and factories employ rotating shifts.
 An employee might be asked to work one week during the day, followed by a week on "swing shift" (to about midnight), followed by a week on "graveyard shift" (overnight).
-This schedule is especially rough on a portion of the population whose bodies don’t shift as fast as others.
+This schedule is especially rough on a portion of the population whose bodies don’t shift fast enough so they get used to the current week’s schedule.
 Many people say they prefer a permanent graveyard shift to the rotating shift schedule.

-In April 2012 the CDC's Morbidity and Mortality Weekly Report (MMWR) examined the topic of insufficient sleep and industrial safety - Short Sleep Duration Among Workers
+In April 2012 the CDC's Morbidity and Mortality Weekly Report (MMWR) examined the topic of insufficient sleep and industrial safety.
+See their report at Short Sleep Duration Among Workers

 "The sleep of a laborer is sweet" - Ecclesiastes 5:12

-One effect of the shift in sleep patterns is a general stress on the body, and consequent increased risk of disease.
+The shift in sleep patterns produces a general stress on the body, and consequent increased risk of disease.
+The incidence of gastrointestinal symptoms increases.
 Work productivity is also lower.
 On-the-job accidents are higher when adjusting for the fact that there are fewer people in the workplace.
 One survey found that 20% of shift workers reported an accident or near miss driving home from work in the previous year.

 The connection to cancer is more tenuous.
 Some studies have suggested shift work increases the risk of breast cancer, although a recent epidemiological study at Ohio State University found no connection between cancer and shift work.
 On the other hand, a World Health Organization study group in 2007 found "shift-work that involves circadian disruption is probably carcinogenic to humans".